 Influenza A viruses (IAV), which include all avian influenza viruses, have eight distinct genomic segments ranging in size from 890 to 2341 nucleotides.
 Avian influenza is a viral infection that can infect not only birds but also humans and other animals.
 Most forms of the virus are restricted to birds.

 In some respects, the dynamics of human influenza in humans and avian influenza in birds are similar.
 In humans, children move locally and adults move over long distances; and in birds, domestic birds move through trade and wild species through long-distance migration.
-However, persification is a common feature of avian IAVs, especially in wild bird populations, in contrast to human IAVs.
-As a result, avian IAVs are much more perse and generate new strains more easily than more specialized human viruses.
+However, diversification is a common feature of avian IAVs, especially in wild bird populations, in contrast to human IAVs.
+As a result, avian IAVs are much more diverse and generate new strains more easily than more specialized human viruses.

 H5N1 is the most common strain of avian influenza.
 H5N1 occurs naturally in wild waterfowl, but can easily spread to domestic poultry.
 It is fatal to birds and can easily affect humans and other animals who come into contact with a carrier.